top of page

 4c941285ecc946348fdef8884e6feb24.jpg

-This year, the Freedom Games will honor TSgt Phillip Myers, 30, of Hopewell, Virginia.
+In 2022, the Freedom Games will honored TSgt Phillip Myers, 30, of Hopewell, Virginia.

 Myers was killed in action on April 4, 2009 while serving near Helmund Province, Afghanistan.
 The U.S. Air Force technical Sergeant was serving with the 48th Civil Engineer Squadron, Explosive Ordnance Flight, RAF Lakenheath, England when he was killed from an improvised explosive device.
 TSgt Myers is survived by his wife Aimee, daughter, Dakotah, and son, Kaiden, who now reside in Anderson, South Carolina.